New Generation Currency Series: 2007–2019: New Generation Currency Project and Demonetization of New Design Series

-Polymer banknotes

-In 2021, the BSP announced that it will test run the issuance of polymer banknotes through a limited issuance of 1,000-peso bills during the first half of 2022 as part of a long-term study to move to polymer notes.
-The banknotes will be printed by Note Printing Australia (NPA), wholly owned subsidiary of the Reserve Bank of Australia (RBA) as result of a government-to-government (G2G) memorandum of understanding between the RBA and the BSP.
-The Bangko Sentral ng Pilipinas (BSP) will circulate the second polymer banknote, the 500-piso banknote by 2023 after assessing the public’s acceptance of the first 1,000-piso polymer money.
-However, BSP Governor Felipe Medallastated that the 500-piso polymer banknote is unlikely to be issued in the first half of 2023.

-Marcos, Jr. banknotes

-On December 7, 2022, BSP announced the new banknotes bearing the signatures of President Ferdinand Marcos, Jr. and BSP Governor Felipe Medalla.
-The 2020 BSP logo is now also used on 20, 50, 100, 500, and 1,000-peso (non-polymer version) bills which replaced the 2010 logo that has been in use since the series' launch in December 16, 2010.

-History of the coins

-Introduction

-On March 26, 2018, the Bangko Sentral ng Pilipinas introduced the New Generation Currency Coin Series which was circulated through banks on March 27.
+In 2017, Bangko Sentral ng Pilipinas updated the design of the P200 and P1000 NGC series banknotes.
+Also on that same year, BSP introduced the New Generation Currency Coin Series which was circulated through banks.
 The new series features native Philippine flora.
 Sentimo denominated coins feature a stylized representation of the Philippine flag on the obverse.
 Peso denominated coins depict the portraits of renowned national heroes of the Philippines on the obverse.
 The coins are struck in Nickel-plated steel for all six denominations, in response to the widespread hoarding and melting down of the coins, decreasing the cost of production of minting the coins and address concerns of the discoloration of the coins due to the humid, tropical environment.
-However, the 10-sentimo coin is not included in this series, because it was removed as a general circulation coin.
+The 10-sentimo coin is not included in this series, because it was removed as a general circulation coin.

 In July 2019, the BSP announced plans to replace the ₱20 bill with a ₱20 coin by the 1st quarter of 2020.
 However, ₱20 bills are still printed in 2020, alongside the enhanced version of the other denominations.

+The New Generation Currency series were the only circulating set of notes since August 2, 2019 upon the demonetization of 2,000 and 100,000 peso commemorative banknotes, which completed the 12-year NGC project and demonetization process of NDS/BSP series banknotes.

+2019–present: Post-NGC project changes and additions

 In September 2019, Benjamin Diokno, the current BSP governor, announced that the ₱5 coin, being confused for the ₱1 coin, will have a revised design, featuring a wave edge or scallop shape and enhanced security features.
-The ₱20 coin, also in the same announcement, received its final designs in the same month and the two coins will be released for circulation in December 2019.
-The 5-piso coin, however, will have a nonagonal shape, while the 20-piso coin, will be bimetallic and the 20-piso coin will be the second bimetallic coin in circulation after the 10-piso coin of the New Design/BSP series.
+The ₱20 coin received its final designs in the same month and the two coins will be released for circulation in December 2019.
+The 5-piso coin will have a nonagonal shape.
+The 20-piso coin will be bimetallic.
+The 20-piso coin will be the second bimetallic coin in circulation after the 10-piso coin of the New Design/BSP series.